bitifet/node-postgres-ha/README.md

   * Implemented the ability to remotely cancel disconnected queries from the server after connection recovery (avoiding resource wasting to the server).
     This must be activated throug the "autoCancel" option.

+  * Added new "client_timeout" option that, if set, allow to purge timed out clients on pool.end() if they are idle.

 > 👉 Check [this repo commit